YamamotoDesu/UITableViewDiffableDataSource/README.md

 <table border="0">

 # Sourcecode
-## To connect a diffable data source to a table view
+## To connect a diffable data source to a table view(iOS 13 and onward)
 ```swift

     lazy var dataSource = configureDataSource()